anton-a-tkachev/Instagram-Bot/README.md

-# Smart-Browser-Bot-for-Instagram
+# Instagram-Bot-for-browser-console
-Instagram browser robot for liking and following simulating human behavior
+Instagram browser bot for liking and following simulating human behavior

 # How to use
 1) Log in your instagram account